named-data/ndn-cpp/android-native/INSTALL-android.md

   and "Runtime Type Information Support".
 * Click Finish to complete the New Project wizard.

-Set up CMake as follows.
 In a terminal, change directory to the root of your Android Studio project, for example "/Users/myusername/AndroidStudioProjects/ndn-cpp-native".

 To make a link to NDN-CPP, in the following change <NDN-CPP-root> to the root of the NDN-CPP distribution: